Evaluation Assurance Level

-Emotet is a malware strain and a cybercrime operation.
-First versions of the Emotet malware functioned as a banking trojan aimed at stealing banking credentials from infected hosts.
-Emotet operators then updated the trojan and reconfigured it to work primarily as a "loader", a type of malware that gains access to a system, and then allows its operators to download additional payloads.
+A malware strain and a cybercrime operation.
+The first versions of the Emotet malware functioned as a banking Trojan aimed at stealing banking credentials from infected hosts.
+Emotet operators then updated the Trojan and reconfigured it to work primarily as a 'loader' (a type of malware that gains access to a system) that allows its operators to download additional payloads.

-A protocol used for encryption and authentication in IPsec.
+A protocol used for encryption and authentication in Internet Protocol security (IPsec).

-Convert information or data into a code, especially to prevent unauthorized access.
+To convert information or data into a code, especially to prevent unauthorised access.

-The process of converting files into a code, to prevent unauthorized access.
+The process of converting files into a code, to prevent unauthorised access.

 The conversion of electronic plaintext data into unreadable ciphertext using algorithms.
 Encryption protects the confidentially of data at rest and in transit.
 Both encryption and decryption are functions of cryptography.